datalad-handbook/book/docs/basics/101-102-populate.rst

    :language: console
    :workdir: dl-101/DataLad-101
    :cast: 01_dataset_basics
    :caption: What has happened to our dataset now with this new content?
-We can use datalad status to find out
+We can use datalad status to find out:

    $ datalad status